 Orthodontists are fully qualified dentists who embark on a further three years of university-based study and gain extensive clinical experience in an orthodontic residency program.
 The American Association of Orthodontists (AAO) is the organization responsible for this branch of dentistry.

 The orthodontist will recommend the best treatment plan for the patient’s particular condition based on panoramic x-rays and study models (bite impressions).

 Here is a brief overview of some of the treatments orthodontists may use:

-- Braces – The combination of brackets (fixed on tooth), and an archwire (which connects each bracket) are commonly placed to gently train the teeth into proper alignment.
-Dental braces can be made of metal, ceramics or clear (“invisible”) materials.
+- Braces – The combination of brackets (fixed on the tooth), and an archwire (which connects each bracket) are commonly placed to gently train the teeth into proper alignment.
+Dental braces can be made of metal, ceramics, or clear (“invisible”) materials.

 - Invisalign – An innovative orthodontic solution that uses no metal wires, brackets, or other such devices.
 With Invisalign, patients wear a series of clear plastic aligners that gradually move their teeth into the optimal positions—quickly, comfortably, and discreetly.

 - Headgear – These devices are generally used to correct a developmental problem, such as an overbite or an underbite.
 In addition to the dental braces, the orthodontist will design the headgear and/or facemask which fits around the head and attaches to the braces.
 This structure will further encourage the teeth and jawbone into alignment.

 - Retainers – After the orthodontist has realigned the teeth using dental braces a retainer may then be provided to ensure that the teeth do not begin to move back toward their original positions.
 Retainers are generally worn until the underlying bone has reformed into the correct position.

 WHAT IS THE BEST TIME FOR ORTHODONTIC TREATMENT?